i-dot-ai/redbox/README.md

 # 📮 Redbox Copilot

+> [!IMPORTANT]
-> ⚠️ **This project is in active development and a work in progress.
-The repo is getting regular additions so be sure to check back regularly for updates.**
+> Incubation Project: This project is an incubation project; as such, we DON’T recommend using it in any critical use case.
+This project is in active development and a work in progress.
+This project may one day Graduate, in which case this disclaimer will be removed.

 Redbox Copilot is a retrieval augmented generation (RAG) app that uses GenAI to chat with and summarise civil service documents.
 It's designed to handle a variety of administrative sources, such as letters, briefings, minutes, and speech transcripts.